model context experience / learn how the best AI products are built

 It's not just the videos.

-The videos are very hands-on, and come with links to tons of useful resources, prompts you can copy and paste, data sets you can use for the exercises and more.
+The videos are hands-on, and come with links to tons of useful resources, prompts you can copy and paste, data sets you can use for the exercises and more.

 The third pillar of learning is community.
 No, we're not starting another Slack or Discord group.
 Instead, you'll have full access to regular group office hours calls.
 It's the best way to learn.